-Israel to offer 4th vaccine dose to most vulnerable
+Israel approves 4th vaccine dose for most vulnerable

-He says the decision is based on early research, and that officials will consider expanding the administration of a fourth dose to more of the public as they assess the situation.
+“We will continue to track the data on a daily basis and we will see if we need to broaden this recommendation to more of the population,” he said.

-Israel was among the first countries to roll out Pfizer’s coronavirus vaccine a year ago and began freely offering boosters last summer.
+Israel was among the first countries to roll out Pfizer’s coronavirus vaccine a year ago and began rolling out boosters last summer.
 But it still saw a wave of infections blamed on the delta variant, and officials have warned of another driven by the fast-spreading omicron.

+Around two-thirds of Israel’s population of nearly 9.5 million have received at least one dose of the vaccine, and some 4.2 million Israelis have received all three doses, according to the latest Health Ministry figures.

-Earlier Thursday, Israel received its first shipment of pills that treat the worst effects of COVID-19.
+Earlier Thursday, Israel received its first shipment of pills that treat the worst effects of the virus.

 It’s among of the first countries to receive Pfizer’s Paxlovid, a pill that can be taken at home to ward off the most severe symptoms of the coronavirus.
 All the previously authorized drugs require an IV or injection.